ndd21/PHYS281/docs/demo-terminal.md

 A terminal is a text-based window that allows you to type and run commands.
 There are different terminal programmes for different operating systems, the most common being:

-=== "Windows 10"
+=== "Windows"
     [**PowerShell Prompt**](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell)

     !!! note
-        If you have installed [Anaconda](../demo-anaconda/index.html) you should access the PowerShell using the "Anaconda PowerShell Prompt", which automatically starts the terminal with the ability to run conda commands and within @(virtual environments), instead of the standard Windows PowerShell.
+        If you have installed [Anaconda](../demo-anaconda/index.html) you should access the PowerShell using the "Anaconda PowerShell Prompt", which automatically starts the terminal with the ability to run `conda` commands and within @(virtual environments), instead of the standard Windows PowerShell.

     Open this by either:

-    * click in the Windows start :fontawesome-brands-windows: button and scroll to find:
-        * "Anaconda Powershell Prompt (anaconda3)" within the "Anaconda3 (64-bit)" menu;
+    * clicking the Windows start :fontawesome-brands-windows: button and scroll to find "Anaconda Powershell Prompt (anaconda3)" within the "Anaconda3 (64-bit)" menu;
-        * or "Windows Powershell" within the "Windows Powershell" menu;
-    * or, search for "PowerShell" in the search bar and select "Anaconda Powershell prompt" or "Windows PowerShell" as required.
+    * or, searching for "PowerShell" in the search bar and selecting "Anaconda Powershell Prompt".

     ![Anaconda Powershell](img/anaconda-powershell.png)

-    The PowerShell command prompt will generally end in a `>` character and contain the path to the current directory.

     The "Anaconda Powershell Prompt" can also be launched from within the [_Anaconda Navigator_](../demo-anaconda/index.html#anaconda-navigator).